 In an effort to make use of community resources, a Speaker's Bureau has been established and guest speakers from several agencies have volunteered to facilitate group discussions on issues ranging from gang education to the prevention of sexually transmitted diseases.
 A clinician from the Vera French Community Mental Health Center consults and trains staff in a myriad of issues in order to enhance the services provided by the Center.
 Since a majority of the youth detained at the Center will be transferred to treatment programs, the Center's structure attempts to address the negative thinking and behavioral patterns that have sabotaged past efforts to promote positive change.
-This allows for a rudimentary preparation for youth facing the structure found in treatment programs.
-At present, an effort to organize joint training for the staff of several different area agencies that deal with delinquent youth is underway.
-It is hoped that this will convey a clearer, more consistent message to youthful offenders as they move through the Juvenile Justice System.
+This approach allows for a rudimentary preparation for youth facing the structure found in treatment programs.